What to Eat on 1500 Calories a Day (Full Day of Eating)

 - 2 tbsp low-fat balsamic dressing

 This is the anchor meal of the day.
-Chicken breast is one of the leanest protein sources available, and quinoa provides complete protein alongside slow-release carbohydrates.
-The vegetable volume is huge — this is a physically large meal.
+Chicken breast is one of the leanest proteins available, quinoa brings slow-release carbs, and the vegetable volume makes this a physically large, genuinely filling plate.

 Hard Boiled Eggs and Cucumber